Assets under management: Content

-Net Asset Value vs. Assets Under Management
+Net asset value vs. assets under management

 Net asset value (NAV) is the total value of assets minus all its liabilities of a fund, such as a mutual fund or ETF, often shown on a per-share basis.
 NAV shows what price shares in a fund can be bought and sold at.

 AUM by contrast refers to the value of assets managed by an individual or firm, not a fund.
 Unlike NAV, AUM is in reference to the total value of assets being managed rather than expressed on a per-share basis.